 Facebook is classed as the most useful platform to do this according to 65% of retailers, while Instagram trails with 36% of them preferring this option.

 One in seven of retailers are also using bloggers and influencers to help increase their online brand presence.
 However, this percentage is bound to increase in the wake of the ‘Love Island generation’ and their product advertisement power.

 Plus with more regulations safeguarding consumers buying online, there’s no reason why this new world of e-commerce shopping can’t continue to thrive and give you the confidence to buy online.

-Do these findings on men’s shopping habits sound like you or a male that you know?
+Do these findings on men’s shopping habits sound like you or someone that you know?
 Here at Percy Stride, we’re devoted to creating a first-class experience based on our customer’s preferences.
 So, if you have any suggestions on how we can improve our service to you, please get in touch.

 Try our blog : Why buy British? if you are still concerned about buying online and why you should start.